Pokémon Go: Post-release

-At the Comic-Con 2016, John Hanke, founder of Niantic, revealed the appearances of the three team leaders: Candela (Team Valor), Blanche (Team Mystic), and Spark (Team Instinct).
-Hanke conveyed that approximately 10% of the ideas for the game were implemented.
-Future updates, including the addition of trading, more Pokémon, implementation of Pokémon Centers at PokéStops, a patch for the "three step glitch", and easier training, were also confirmed.
+At the 2016 San Diego Comic-Con, John Hanke, founder of Niantic, revealed the appearances of the three team leaders: Candela (Team Valor), Blanche (Team Mystic), and Spark (Team Instinct).
+Hanke conveyed that approximately 10 percent of the ideas for the game were implemented.
+Future updates, including the trading feature, more Pokémon, implementation of Pokémon Centers at PokéStops, a fix for the "three-step glitch", and easier training, were also confirmed.
 He also stated that Niantic would be continuing support for the game for "years to come".
-In an interview with TechCrunch in September 2016, Hanke hinted that player vs. player Pokémon battles would be released in a future update.
+In an interview with TechCrunch in September 2016, Hanke hinted that player vs. player Pokémon battles would be made available in a future update.
 In December 2016, coffeehouse chain Starbucks and telecommunications company Sprint collaborated with Nintendo to add PokéStops and gyms at certain locations of theirs throughout the United States.
-That same month, a companion app for Apple Watch devices was released, which allows users to receive notifications about nearby Pokémon, but does not allow for them to be caught.
-In January 2017, an additional 5,000 more Starbucks locations became available as gyms.
-In February 2017, an update was released which introduced over 100 species based in the Johto region from the second generation of the core Pokémon series, which were added alongside the original 151.
-The update also included the addition of new berries, new Pokémon encounter mechanics, and an expanded selection of avatar clothing options.
-Some of the Pokémon introduced in Ruby and Sapphire were added in late 2017, starting with a Halloween event in October and 50 more in December.
-A weather system was added alongside the latter, allowing real-world weather to affect gameplay.
+The same month, a companion app for Apple Watch devices was released, which allowed users to receive notifications about nearby Pokémon but did not permit them to be caught using the watch.
+In January 2017, five thousand more Starbucks locations became available as Gyms.
+In February 2017, an update was published, introducing 100 species situated in the Johto region from the second generation of the core Pokémon series, which were added alongside the original 151.
+The update also included the addition of new Berries, new Pokémon encounter mechanics, and an expanded selection of avatar clothing options.
+Some of the Pokémon introduced in Ruby and Sapphire were added in late 2017, beginning with a Halloween event in October and fifty more in December.
+A weather system was added alongside the latter, allowing real-world weather to affect spawns and gameplay.
 In November 2018, a game developed by Game Freak and heavily inspired by Pokémon Go, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! was released on the Nintendo Switch.
-This game will feature Pokémon Go style catching with Joy-Con and there has integration between the two games.
-In addition, new Pokémon Meltan was revealed in September, becoming the first new Pokémon to be released through Pokémon Go.
+This game features Pokémon Go-style catching with Joy-Con and integration between the two games.
+In addition, a new Pokémon species called Meltan was revealed in September, becoming the first new Pokémon to debut in Pokémon Go.
 On October 10, 2018, The Pokémon Company and Niantic announced plans to introduce Pokémon from Diamond and Pearl into Pokémon Go.
-On October 12, Niantic teased one of the Generation IV Pokémon that would be coming to Pokémon Go.
-On October 25, a feature known as Adventure Sync was announced, which will record the player's walking data in the background.
-On October 26, Niantic announced research tasks for Bug type Pokémon that will give players a chance to catch Shedinja throughout November.
+On October 12, Niantic heavily suggested one of the Generation IV Pokémon that would arrive in Pokémon Go.
+On October 25, a feature referred to as Adventure Sync was announced, which will record the player's walking data in the background, even when the application is closed.
+On October 26, Niantic announced research tasks for Bug-type Pokémon that will give players an opportunity to catch Shedinja throughout November.